 Even though by 1980 most voters knew nothing of Hoover or the Great Depression, Mr. Reagan knew better than to refer to his own economic policy by its old name.
 Instead, it was called “supply-side economics.”
 When David Stockman, Reagan’s budget director, was asked about the difference between “supply-side” and “trickle-down,” he admitted they were identical.
 Stockman even warned Reagan and his advisors that cutting taxes on the very wealthy while drastically increasing spending on the military would lead to huge deficits and social insecurity.
 Nobody cared.
 Within four years, Reagan had tripled the federal debt that had been accumulated by all 39 previous presidents combined!

 The real rationale behind “trickle-down Reaganomics” was that even if helping the rich get richer probably wouldn’t benefit the rest of society, it would increase the federal debt.
 That would make it impossible for the government to spend money regulating Big Business and providing services to the people.
 Less money would go to highway infrastructure, national parks, and safety-net programs like social security, Medicaid, and Medicare.
 Sadly, decreasing revenues and shifting money from domestic programs to the military created one of the largest spending programs in the government – paying the interest on borrowed money!
 Reagan exchanged pay-as-you-go (which he dubbed “tax-and-spend”) for borrow-and-spend.

 Not surprisingly, there was an “epidemic” of homelessness, and much of the country was in a serious recession throughout the eighties.
-My father J. C. Offutt, an electrical contractor in El Dorado, said he was too old to wait for another president, closed his Electric Service Co., and retired.
+My father J. C. Offutt, an electrical contractor in El Dorado, AR, said he was too old to wait for another president, closed his Electric Service Co., and retired.
 Amazingly, the Reagan stock market crash of October 1987 – the worst since ’29 – didn’t come until his second term.
 Ironically, what saved us were those Republican-hated safety-net programs set up by Democratic presidents and/or Democratic Congresses between 1933 and 1980.